glneto/babylon-boilerplate/README.md

 # babylon-boilerplate
-A Babylon JS boilerplate setup with Typescript, Babel and Webpack
+A Babylon JS boilerplate setup with Typescript, Babel, Webpack and Jest

 # How to start
 1. npm install